settinghead/risevision-documentation/_posts/documentation/player-api/installer/2014-10-01-components.md

 order: 1
 ---

-Returns list of Installation Components with versions.
+Returns the list of Installation Components with versions.

 To request the list of components, send the following GET request **over SSL**: